bazl-E/vpn_connection_detector/README.md

 This package is distributed under the MIT License.
 See LICENSE for more details.

-Enjoy monitoring your VPN connections with ease using the `vpn_connection_detector` package!
+Enjoy detecting your VPN connections with ease using the `vpn_connection_detector` package!